redux-observable/redux-observable/docs/basics/Epics.md

 };
 ```

-Since filtering by a specific action type is so common, the actions stream redux-observable gives you is a special `ActionsObservable` which has a custom `ofType()` operator to reduce that boilerplate:
+Since filtering by a specific action type is so common, the `action$` stream has an `ofType()` operator to reduce that boilerplate:

 ```js
 const pingEpic = action$ =>